1. The Problem

 search option is at the bottom of the menu.

-Clicking the menu item twice causes it to run and execute the screen described
+Clicking the menu item twice causes it to run.
+It uses the cutoff and tolerance

 Main Analysis window.
 When it is done, the suspicous clones are displayed

 in a keyset.
-Right-clicking on the keyset, one can remark these clones, move
+Right-clicking on the keyset, one can add a remark to these clones

-then to a certain contig, or remove them from the project ("Cancel" them).
-In order
+and then remove them from the project ("Cancel" them).
+The Cancelled clones can

 |